commercialhaskell/stackage/CURATORS.md

 Every 3-6 months, we make a new major release of LTS.
 The procedure we follow for this is:

-1. Write a blog post on stackage.org announcing the intent to cut a major release.
-Give an estimated date two weeks in the future from the publication date of the post.
-2. Spread the blog post on social media and mailing lists as much as possible.
-3. Expect maintainers to send significant requests for added packages and relaxed upper bounds.
-There will likely be some hard decisions to be made regarding relaxing a bound versus keeping more packages.
-All of these changes occur on master and affect nightly.
+1. Once Stackage Nightly and its ghc version is considered mature enough and there is newer ghc version that has somewhat stabilized to bring next into nightly
-4. Once the estimated date hits, push a new `ltsXX` and wait for the docker image build.
+2. First push a new `ltsXX` branch and wait for the docker image to build.
+3. Add the new ltsXX build-constraints file in lts-haskell, generated from nightly using etc/lts-constraints.
-5. Run the build procedure for the new LTS release.
+4. Run the build procedure for the new LTS release.
-6. After the LTS build completes, more aggressively prune upper bounds from `build-constraints.yaml`.
+5. After the new LTS is pushed, it is time to prune nightly upper bounds from `build-constraints.yaml` and bump nightly to the newer major ghc version.
-7. Once both (5) and (6) are done, publish a new blog post on stackage.org announcing the new LTS and Nightly, with links to the change pages on stackage.org.
+6. Once both (5) and (6) are done, publish a new blog post on stackage.org announcing the new LTS and Nightly, with links to the change pages on stackage.org.
 Include a reminder that requests for packages to be added to LTS may be made on commercialhaskell/lts-haskell.